int128/httpstub/README.md

       }
 ```

-The stub will serve following body on the request `GET /users/100`.
+The stub will return the following response on the request `GET /users/100`:

 ```json
 {